Guanyin Famen

 Guanyin Famen or Quan Yin Buddhism (Chinese: 觀音法門), the teachings of Meditation Society of ROC (Chinese: 中華民國禪定學會) or Ching Hai World Society (Chinese: 清海世界會), is a new religious school of Mahayana Buddhism founded in 1988 by the ethnic-Chinese Vietnamese teacher Ching Hai.

 Guanyin Famen is one of the religious organizations officially banned in the People's Republic of China due to its legal status as a "heterodox teaching" (邪教 (xiéjiào)).
 This designation was first given to the organization in 1995 and was re-affirmed in 2014 and 2017.
 The China Anti-Cult Network xiéjiào website lists Guanyin Famen as one of eleven "dangerous" groups, a more serious designation than merely appearing on the list of twenty banned groups.

 As such, it has made the leap to cyberspace and become a kind of cybersect.

-Guanyin Famen advocates daily meditation and a vegan lifestyle.
+Guanyin Famen advocates daily meditation and a vegetarian lifestyle.

 History

 Supreme Master Ching Hai in Sydney, Australia in 1993.

 In 1996, following the first Taiwanese presidential election, the government of Taiwan suppressed religious groups that did not support president Lee Teng-Hui during the election, including Guanyin Famen, through asset seizures and media manipulation.
 In that same year, several American followers donated $640,000 to Bill Clinton's Presidential Legal Defense Fund, which was eventually returned.
 Following the 1996 United States campaign finance controversy, the fund took caution to what it deemed "suspicious" funding sources.